Frequent Urination During Pregnancy

 Every pregnant mother out there is looking for a remedy to reduce their urination frequency.
 We have mentioned below some remedies that will certainly help:

 - Leaning forward during urination will help empty out the bladder.
 If you ensure that your bladder is empty each time you pee, your frequency of trips to the bathroom might reduce.

 - Beverages which have a diuretic effect, like coffee, tea, soft drink, etc. can be avoided.
 These will only increase urination and the number of trips you take to the bathroom!

 - Kegel exercises strengthen the muscles of the urethra and gain control over the organ.
 This will, in turn, help you have better control over your urination.
 The exercise can be done about three times a day.
-Keep your muscles contacted for about 10 seconds and do this 10 to 20 times in a row.
+Keep your muscles contracted for about 10 seconds and do this 10 to 20 times in a row.

-- Urinary tract infection can also, occasionally be the cause of frequent urination.
+- Urinary tract infection can occasionally be the cause of frequent urination.
 This will need medical attention.
 Visit your doctor to rule out this possibility.

 - Urinary incontinence pads can be used by pregnant women to reduce the number of trips to the bathroom.
-These can be used during workout times and if you have caught a cough.
+These can be used during workout times and if you have a cough.

 Is Frequent Peeing A Sign Of Worry?

 Pregnancy and urination go hand in hand and are a subject discussed quite often by pregnant mothers.
 Even after delivery, the body continues to eliminate excess fluid that was gained during pregnancy.
 The urge to urinate frequently will not reduce for at least the first few days after the delivery.
-Only after elimination of the extra fluid you will get some relief as your system reverts to normalcy.
+Only after elimination of the extra fluid will you get some relief as your system reverts to normalcy.